add-n2x/nd-toolbox/README.md

 The criteria to decide on the media file to keep is as follows:

 1. Media file is in an album, which already contains another media file which is keepable.
+1. Media file has one of the preferred file extensions
 1. Media file has a MusicBrainz recording ID.
 1. Media file has an artist record available in the Navidrome database.
 1. Media file contains a album track number.